-We also call on the state to fully fund the Foundation Aid per pupil funding formula with long overdue changes, including 1) updating the formula's Regional Cost Index and 2) adding a weight for students experiencing homelessness and students in foster care.
-While we are pleased that the FY 2027 Executive Budget would fully fund the current Foundation Aid formula, we are concerned that it does not make needed changes to the formula and would result in New York City students continuing to miss out on hundreds of millions of dollars from Albany-shortchanging NYC students and schools.
+We are calling on Governor Hochul and the New York State Legislature to fully fund the Foundation Aid per pupil funding formula with long overdue changes, including 1) updating the formula's Regional Cost Index and 2) adding a weight for students experiencing homelessness and students in foster care.
+While we are pleased that the FY 2027 Executive Budget would fully fund the current Foundation Aid formula, we are concerned that it does not make needed changes to the formula and would result in New York City students continuing to miss out on hundreds of millions of dollars from Albany-shortchanging NYC students, especially those with disabilities.